LukeIreland1/trump-tweet-semantics/docs/report.md

 These sentiment scores for each individual word in a tweet, are used to build an aggregate score for the tweet, and negation is used when words were used next to modfiers like "not" and "no".
 There are more possible modifers, such as "very", "hardly", "extremely", "barely" or "never" - "It's never a good idea to...", but these are more complex modfiers than the ones I implemented and were fairly out of scope, given my project is more to do with comparing existing algorithms, than making a perfect one myself.

 These scores are used to calculate a polarity (negative, neutral, positive) using a threshold I set through trial and error to see if the labels set on a large sample of tweets were reasonable and accurate enough.
+I couldn't possibly hope to verify my classifier is accurate for every single tweet, again, due to the size of the data.
+However, this doesn't matter, as the point of the project is to compare how other classifiers understand the link between a tweet and label, in order to create their own label.
+If the classifier is accurate, they should be able to label a tweet with the same sentiment as my classifier, regardless of the polarity.

 This resulted in rather narrow ranges for each sentiment class.